Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 In particular, the estimate $\mathcal{O}_{\Gamma,\delta}(N^{-1/4})$ is independent of $ \pmb{\sigma} \in \mathcal{L}_{\beta_c - \delta}$. \item The $ \ell^2 $-normalized eigenvector $ \psi $ corresponding to $ E $ and $ \pmb{\sigma} $ concentrates near this configuration in the sense that: \begin{enumerate} \item \emph{Close to extremum:} For any $K \in \nn$ and for all $\pmb{\sigma}^\prime \in S_{K}(\pmb{\sigma})$:

 \item \emph{Far from extremum:} For any $0 < \alpha <1$, there is $c_\alpha \in (0,\infty) $ such that

-\end{enumerate} \end{enumerate} \end{theorem} This theorem covers states in the extreme localization regime in which the eigenvectors are sharply localized -- each in its own large deviation of the REM.
+\end{enumerate} \end{enumerate} \end{theorem} This theorem covers states in the extreme localization regime in which the eigenvectors are sharply localized -- each in its own extremal site of the potential.
 In this regime, the estimates on the decay rate of the eigenvectors close to the extremum are optimal and far from the extremum they are optimal up to determining the decay rate $ c_\alpha $.

-Theorem~\ref{thm:sggs} and its corollaries below should be compared to similar localization results on $ \mathbb{Z}^d $ which explicitly connect large-deviation sites to centers of localization: e.g., in~\cite{BK16} the statistics of a finite number of eigenvalues above the ground state and the localization properties of their eigenvectors were studied.
-Not surprisingly, due to the special localization effects in narrow large deviations on the Hamming cube, compared to $ \mathbb{Z}^d $ the above localization results are stronger: on $ \mathbb{Z}^d $ the mass of the eigenvectors does not strongly confine to one site as is the case on the Hamming cube.
-This strong localization also allows us to describe all eigenvalues below an energy threshold and not only a finite number.

 Concrete, non-optimized values of the energy threshold $ - N (\beta_c -\delta) $ as well as more precise values of the error terms can be found in the proof of Theorem~\ref{thm:sggs} in Section~\ref{sec:loc}.
 In essence, the localization analysis in Section~\ref{sec:loc} proves that resonances and tunneling among different large deviation sites does not play a role in this energy regime.
 An upper bound for our technique to fail is at $ \delta = \beta_c /2$.
 The energy threshold at which eigenvectors are believed \cite{BLPS16,BFSTV21} to occupy a positive fraction of $ \mathcal{Q}_N $ is strictly larger than $ - N \beta_c/2 $ and for small fields yet smaller than $- N \Gamma $. \\